Bald Taper Fade Haircuts

 Side view of faded undercut with man bun on top

-For men who like contrast, the faded undercut brings edge and sophistication together.
+For contrast, the faded undercut brings edge and sophistication together.
 The bald mid taper fade cleans up the sides while the longer top stays slicked back, tied, or brushed over for flexibility.

 It’s ideal for straight or wavy hair and fits both professional and casual looks.
-Use a medium-shine pomade for control or matte clay for a softer texture.
-This version grows out neatly, making it a practical choice for anyone who wants impact without high maintenance.
+Use a medium-shine pomade for control or a matte clay for softer texture.
+It grows out neatly, so it’s practical if you want impact without much upkeep.

 Mohawk Fade